Our TV Motion Tests

 How To Get The Best Results

 Simply put, there's no way to improve the effectiveness and performance of the motion interpolation feature.
-Generally speaking, 120Hz TVs do a better job interpolating lower-frame rate content than 60Hz TVs, and usually, higher-end models perform better than entry-level ones.
+Generally speaking, 120Hz TVs do a better job of interpolating lower-frame-rate content than 60Hz TVs, and usually, higher-end models perform better than entry-level ones.
 Since most brands have sliders for their motion interpolation settings, you can easily adjust to your preference.
 For our testing, we always set the sliders to their max to see how the TV performs.
 If you don't like the intensity that the motion interpolation is working at, you can set it lower.
 You should adjust it one step at a time and watch a bit of the content to feel how it works and see which setting you prefer the most.

 Conclusion